dhoney/Email-To-SMS/README.md

 ### WebSubscriber

-1. Get flask installed
+1. Install flask
-2. Enter your topicarn in the file
+2. Enter your topicarn in sns-subscriber.py
-3. Run flask server: nohup python sns-pulbisher.py &
+3. Run flask server: *nohup python sns-pulbisher.py &*
 4. Make sure firewall rules are set and you have an elastic ip (recommended).
 5. Go to web page.
 6. Enter mobile phone number or email address you wish to subscribe, confirmation will be sent shortly after.